language learning methodology

 The Lexical Approach is supported by many heavy-weight linguists, the most famous of whom is Michael Lewis, and the process is being used by teachers around the world.

-Still though, I believe the implementation of the lexical approach has failed in one specific aspect:
+Still though, I believe the implementation of the lexical approach has failed in two important ways:

-It has always been highly focused on how teachers can incorporate this knowledge into their teaching methods and exercises, instead of showing language learners (like you) how to do it themselves.
+- It has always been highly focused on how teachers can incorporate this knowledge into their teaching methods and exercises, instead of showing language learners (like you) how to develop the chunking mindset and identify chunks yourself.

-The real power of chunking comes from adopting the mindset of observing native speakers and noticing chunks instead of single words.
+The real power of chunking comes from adopting the mindset of observing native speakers yourself in conversations and noticing chunks instead of single words.

-Once you start doing this, you’ll see chunks everywhere, as many students in my language learning programs have reported.
+Once you start doing this, you’ll see chunks everywhere, and you’ll start speaking much more naturally, as many students in my language learning programs have reported.

-Makes sense so far?
-Then let’s take a look at how you can use this approach to learn your target language.
+Make sense so far?
+Then let’s take a look at the specific steps you can take to start using the method yourself!

 Stage 2: The roadmap to effortless conversations

-Taking into account everything we’ve talked about so far, let’s take a look at a step-by-step plan to achieve effortless conversations in any language you’d like to learn.
+Taking into account everything we’ve talked about so far, let’s take a look at a step-by-step plan to use Conversation Based Chunking™ to achieve effortless conversations in any foreign language.

 So how do you do that?
-There are 5 steps:
+There are 4 steps (and an optional – but most rewarding – fifth step):

 Step 1: Get Enough Input